 To preface the types of foods recommended in a dancer’s diet, it’s important to address a dancer’s calorie needs.
 I don’t often focus on calories when working with clients, however, many dancers tend to underestimate their calorie needs.
 Calories provide the energy needed to not only perform but also to sustain basic metabolic functioning.
 Though calories are often feared in our diet-obsessed culture, calories are essential to a dancer’s active lifestyle.
 Eating too few calories risks injury and nutrient deficiencies.
 To learn more about how many calories a dancer needs in a day, check out this article.

-Carbohydrates are a dancer’s best source of energy.
+Carbohydrates (goal: 55-60% of a dancer’s diet) are a dancer’s best source of energy.
 Complex carbs are found in plant-based foods like whole grains, fruits, veggies, legumes, nuts, and seeds.
 Whole grains, such as oats, farro, bulgur, barley, and freekeh, are particularly high in energizing nutrients like iron, zinc, and vitamin B12.
-Quinoa is technically a seed but often eaten like a grain.
+Quinoa is technically a seed but is often eaten like a grain.
 Remember, non-starchy veggies (like leafy greens) should not replace grain-based carbs on your plate.
 Incorporate both as part of a balanced meal.
 Check out this article to learn more about optimizing your carbohydrate choices.

-Fat is an essential nutrient for a dancer’s active body.
+Fat (goal: 30% of a dancer’s diet) is an essential nutrient for a dancer’s active body.
 Our society’s overwhelming fear of fat however often overshadows the vast health benefits surrounding this macronutrient.
 Adding fat to a meal promotes satisfaction, which keeps us full throughout the day.
-A dancer’s body undergoes a great deal of wear-and-tear from high levels of physical activity.
+A dancer’s body undergoes a great deal of wear and tear from high levels of physical activity.
 Unsaturated fats predominantly found in oils (olive and canola), fatty fish (salmon, tuna), avocados, nuts, seeds, and nut/seed butter offer anti-inflammatory benefits that reduce inflammation and promote muscular repair.

 The micronutrients are also essential and include vitamins and minerals like calcium, Vitamin D, iron, vitamin B12, and zinc.
 To learn more about these nutrients, sign up for my 3-day nutrient crash course, which is specifically designed to outline a dancer’s micronutrient needs.